HSSBoston/hri-intervention/README.md

 ### Short Summary

 Heat-related illnesses (HRIs), such as heat cramps, heat exhaustion, and heat stroke, pose a preventable but potentially life-threatening risk to high school athletes and marching band members.
-This project proposes an evidence-based, low-cost educational intervention focused on HRI prevention, recognition, and response among high school athletes and marching band members.
+To address this risk, this project proposes an evidence-based, low-cost educational intervention to improve students’ ability to prevent, recognize, and respond to HRIs.

 The intervention is delivered through a self-paced online educational module.
 HRI knowledge is assessed among participants randomly assigned to either an intervention or control group.
 Preliminary results indicate a substantial short-term effect on HRI knowledge and demonstrate online implementation feasibility.

 This project is closely related to the [AlertAthlete](https://github.com/HSSBoston/alertathlete/) project, which develops a machine learning-based algorithm for HRI risk esitmation and implements a supporting wearable device.
 You may find the [SipLog](https://github.com/HSSBoston/sip-log) project interesting too.